-It has been held, in the case of Santosh Hazari v Purushottam Tiwari (Deceased) by L.Rs [(2001) 3 SCC 179], that the appellate court has jurisdiction to reverse or affirm the findings of the trial court.
+It has been held, in the case of Santosh Hazari v Purush-ottam Tiwari (Deceased) by L.Rs (2001) 3 SCC 179, that the appellate court has jurisdiction to reverse or affirm the findings of the trial court.
 The whole case is open for rehearing, both on questions of fact and law.
-The judgement of the appellate court must reflect its conscious application of mind and record findings supported by reasons, on all the issues arising along with the contentions put forth by the parties for decision of the appellate court.
+The judgment of the appellate court must reflect its conscious application of mind and record findings supported by reasons, on all the issues arising along with the contentions put forth by the parties for decision of the appellate court.

-A court of the first appeal can reappreciate the entire body of evidence and come to a different conclusion.
+A court of first appeal can re-appreciate the entire body of evidence and come to a different conclusion.

 The Supreme Court is vested with discretionary powers to transfer a case or an appeal from one High Court to another to meet the ends of justice.

-The CPC and the Commercial Courts Act provide that courts, at their own discretion, may award costs to be paid by a party to the other party who has succeeded in a case.
-Courts have complete discretion to determine who shall pay the costs, the extent to which it shall be paid, and all other directions as may be necessary.
-Compensatory costs may also be awarded in case of false or vexatious claims or defences.
+The CPC and the Commercial Courts Act provide that courts, at their own discretion, may award costs to the winning party.
+Courts have complete discretion to determine who shall pay the costs, the extent to which they shall be paid, and all other directions as may be necessary.
+Compensatory costs may also be awarded in the case of false or vexatious claims or defences.
 Costs can also be awarded for causing delay in the hearing/proceedings of a suit.
-"Costs" shall mean reasonable costs relating to
+"Costs" shall mean reasonable costs relating to:

 Section 35 provides that costs should be realistic and, since it is at the discretion of the court, reasons for awarding costs should be provided by the court.

-Alternative Dispute Resolution (ADR) has been recognised by Courts in India as an integral method for resolving disputes.
-ADR mechanisms have gained prominence in recent years and there have been dedicated arbitral institutions that have been set up across the country.
+Alternative dispute resolution (ADR) has been recognised by courts in India as an integral method for resolving disputes.
+ADR mechanisms have gained prominence in recent years and there have been dedicated arbitral institutions set up across the country.
 The courts are also taking proactive steps in encouraging parties to resolve their disputes by mediation or conciliation.

 The ADR system in India is governed by the Arbitration and Conciliation Act, 1996 and the Legal Services Authority Act, 1987.
 The CPC also contains provisions whereby disputes may be referred to ADR by the courts.
 Arbitral awards and settlement agreements are enforceable by courts in India.